jscodingnights/angular-tic-tac-toe/README.md

 ````

 #Game.js
-I've provided basic game logic so everyone can focus on React.
+I've provided basic game logic so everyone can focus on Angular.
 You may move and modify the game file to suit your needs!

 ###Usage
 ```javascript